 After you’ve spoken to them and done what you can, go back to the site and put up an update that says that you’re glad that you spoke and you hope that they are satisfied with the outcome.

 How you handle negative reviews is as important as getting positive reviews.

-How to Choose a Reputation Management Tool
+How to Choose the Best Reputation Management Company

 Get started on your online reputation management today.
 One of the things you’ll notice is that it’s surprisingly quick to reap rewards.
 As you build your positive reviews, you’ll get more and more business.